From one Reeb orbit to two: Statement of results

 \begin{remark} If $\lambda$ has infinitely many embedded Reeb orbits, then their symplectic actions can all be integer multiples of a single real number, for example in a prequantization space, or in an ellipsoid $(\frac{|z_1|^2}{a_1}+\frac{|z_2|^2}{a_2}=1)\subset\C^2$ with $a_1/a_2$ rational.
 Theorem~\ref{thm:general} (and its proof) does extend to contact forms with infinitely many embedded Reeb orbits if they are isolated in the free loop space. \end{remark}

 To state one more result, if $\lambda$ is a contact form on a closed oriented three-manifold $Y$, define the {\em volume\/} of $(Y,\lambda)$ by

-One can ask whether there exists a Reeb orbit with an upper bound on its symplectic action in terms of the volume of $(Y,\lambda)$.
+One can ask whether there exists a Reeb orbit with an upper bound on its symplectic action in terms of the volume of $(Y,\lambda)$, for example with symplectic action less than or equal to the square root of the volume.
 One might also expect that in most cases there are at least three embedded Reeb orbits.
 The following theorem asserts that at least one of these two statements always holds:

 \begin{theorem} Let $(Y,\lambda)$ be a closed contact three-manifold.
 Then either: \begin{itemize} \item $\lambda$ has at least three embedded Reeb orbits, or \item $\lambda$ has exactly two embedded Reeb orbits, and their symplectic actions $T,T'$ satisfy $TT'\le\op{vol}(Y,\lambda)$. \end{itemize} \end{theorem}